Transforming Youth Homelessness in Boston

 Why Your Support Matters

-As we expand into Boston, we are asking corporate leaders and community partners to join our mission by:
+As we grow our presence in Boston, we are asking corporate leaders and community partners to join our mission by:

 • Fundraising to support the building of affordable housing units.

-• Engaging local corporate partners to expand resources for youth in Boston.
+• Engaging local corporate and community partners to expand resources for youth in Boston.

 former homeless teen girls hugging | Covenant House - Donate Now to help homeless youth